 Electrifying public transport services and freight transport will make an important contribution to achieving climate neutrality by 2040.
-Therefore, two new funding programmes will be offered in 2022 for the first time:
+Therefore, the two following funding programmes will continue in 2023:

-- EBIN Zero emission buses and infrastructure (see: www.ffg.at/EBIN) - ENIN Zero emission commercial vehicles and infrastructure (see: www.ffg.at/ENIN)
+- EBIN Zero emission buses and infrastructure - ENIN Zero emission commercial vehicles and infrastructure

-These two programmes are designed to initiate and accelerate the market ramp-up of zero emission buses and commercial vehicles.
+These programmes are designed to initiate and accelerate the market ramp-up of zero emission buses and commercial vehicles.
 Due to the novelty of such vehicles, research questions have yet to be answered in many areas, paired with a lack of practical experience in planning and daily operation.
 Consequently, in addition to the investment funding noted above, Topic 4 is open to research projects dealing with aspects such as the following: